Making Money While You’re Saving Money

 The size of your company will have a substantial impact on how much you pay for your business insurance.
 In fact, as your business continues to expand, the amount that you pay in insurance will grow proportionately.
 The reason for this is that with elevated revenues and a higher number of employees, the chance of a claim occurring is much higher, so more income and a larger workforce is directly correlated with the level of risk a company poses to their insurance provider.
 More money, more problems, am I right?

 It is difficult to mitigate the business insurance costs associated with payroll and sales.
 It’s not like you’re going to fire half of your workforce and slash your annual revenue just to lower your premium.
 What we do recommend is revisiting your payroll and sales forecasts – if sales are down or payroll is down, adjust those projections!
-It is a sure way to save your company some money.
+It is a sure way to save your company some money in the long run.

 If your business utilizes company vehicles, or if you employ workers who do a lot of driving on the job, implementing a telematics program is an incredibly productive way to save on business insurance costs.